sergiogarcez/Rasa-intelig/README.md

 - Second Step:
     - You need install Radix UI, come with components for example: scroll-chat and dialog.
-    - The command is "npm install @radix-ui/react-dialog @radix-ui/react-scroll-area"
-    - uuid is necessary because user have a unique id.
     - You need install rasa in other folder. "pip install rasa"
     - After that, "rasa init" to init rasa and all files from rasa is ready.
     - Rasa server starts after the command "rasa run --cors *". --cors allows both frontend on port 3000 and rasa on port 5005 to run simultaneously and allows communication with then.